process-mining

 Attention:

-Run queries is limited to 10 minutes.
+For versions before 2023.10.3, Run all is limited to 10 minutes.
+Starting with 2023.10.4, Run all is limited to 1 hour.
 Therefore, it is strongly recommended to use a small dataset for the development and testing of data transformations, to make sure your transformations do not exceed this time limit.
 See also: Process Mining portal.

 When you are editing transformations, you can select Run queries to test your changes and see a preview.
 It runs the queries that were modified queries and all related queries.
 For example, if cases_input.sql has been modified.
 The Run queries command would run cases_input.sql and cases.sql, which uses the results of cases_input.sql.